TangoAgency/material-intro-screen/README.md

 [![Facebook](https://github.com/TangoAgency/material-intro-screen/blob/master/images/facebook.png)](https://www.facebook.com/TangoDigitalAgency)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[![Twitter](https://github.com/TangoAgency/material-intro-screen/blob/master/images/twitter.png)](https://twitter.com/Tango_Agency)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[![LinkedIn](https://github.com/TangoAgency/material-intro-screen/blob/master/images/linkedin.png)](https://www.linkedin.com/company/tango-digital-agency)

 [Here](https://github.com/TangoAgency/) you can see open source work developed by Tango Agency.
-This and another works is an exclusive property of Tango Agency.

-If you want to use this library in applications which will be available on Google Play, please report us about it or author of the library.

 Whether you're searching for a new partner or trusted team for creating your new great product we are always ready to start work with you.